True or False…

 6. I am sinning less and less.

-1 John 2:3-4 and 1 John 3:7-8 warn us that those who know Him— Christians — will be striving to sin less and less.
+1 John 2:3-4 and 1 John 3:7-8 tell us that those who know Him, that is people who believe in Christ, will be striving to sin less and less.

 “By this we know that we have come to know Him, if we keep His commandments.
 The one who says, “I have come to know Him,” and does not keep His commandments, is a liar, and the truth is not in him . . .
 1 John 2:3-4 (NASB)